siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 Installing Python
 -----------------

 Before installing the SiliconCompiler package you will need to set up a Python environment.
-Currently Python 3 is supported.
-The following sections will walk you through how to install the appropriate python dependencies and start a Python virtual environment.
+The following sections will walk you through how to install the appropriate python dependencies and start a [Python virtual environment](https://docs.python.org/3/library/venv.html).
 Note that at any time, if you need to exit the Python virtual environment, type 'deactivate' and hit enter.

 .. _Python install: